-Verizon 4G LTE network growing on April 19th, total coverage will reach 230 marketsAlex Wagner - Senior News Editor
+Verizon 4G LTE network growing on April 19th, total coverage will reach 230 marketsAlex Wagner - Deputy Managing Editor, News Desk

 Verizon has announced a number of 4G LTE enhancements and expansions of the past couple of weeks, and now the carrier has gathered them all together in one release and confirmed that the growth will be taking place on April 19th.
 In all, Verizon will launching its LTE network in 27 new markets on Thursday and expanding it in 44 more, bringing its total number of 4G markets up to 230.
 David Small, CTO of Verizon Wireless, says that with this latest expansion, his carrier's LTE network will cover more than two-thirds of the U.S. population.
 You can find the full list of new and expanding markets below.